-Considering all the Basketball Wives who are no longer, or never were, wives of basketball stars, and all the drama that seems to cling to NBA players' personal lives like so much lint, the heartwarming story of Steph and Ayesha Curry is one to be savored.
+Considering all the Basketball Wives who are no longer, or never were, wives of basketball stars, and all the drama that seems to cling to NBA players' personal lives like athletic tape, the heartwarming story of these longtime sweethearts is one to be savored.

 "We always laugh that we were both focused on God," Ayesha, whose family moved to Charlotte from Toronto when she was 14, told Parents.

 "He's actually one of the first people I laid eyes on when I moved to the States," Ayesha told E!
 News' Jason Kennedy in October 2017.
 "Didn't say two words to him."